1

 Objection: “War is inevitable.
 Countries need militaries to survive.”

-The real world: Nuclear weapons made territorial conquest obsolete.
+The real world: Nuclear weapons made major territorial conquest largely obsolete.
 We’re still acting like it’s 1945.

 “All Wars on X Have Failed”